williambeach/volcano_mapping/README.md

 VIM is an interative map utilizing Google's satellite hybrid tile api and Folium

-List of volcanoes provided by: NOAA list of [volcanoes](https://catalog.data.gov/dataset/global-volcano-locations-database)
+List of volcanoes provided by [NOAA](https://catalog.data.gov/dataset/global-volcano-locations-database)

 Markers placed via folium are clickable and provide information about each volcano